Programming Interviews Exposed by John Mongan, Noah Kindler, and Eric Giguere just might be one of the best books for programming interview prep.

 - Best Book for Google Interview Preparation [Top 10 FAANG Interview Books]

-- 13 Best Java Books for Beginners in 2021 [Learn Java Programming]
+- 13 Best Java Books for Beginners [Learn Java Programming]

 - 14 Best Python Books for Beginners [Learn Python Programming]